-Students graduating with an associate's degree will receive a scholastic distinction of "high scholarship" if their overall GPA is a 3.3 or higher.
+Students graduating with an associates degree will receive a scholastic distinction of "high scholarship" if their overall GPA is 3.3 or higher.
+Note: The University of Toledo requires a minimum of 30 semester hours of standard letter- graded courses from UToledo to qualify for graduation with honors.